lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 bin/rake db:migrate
 {% endhighlight %}

+Before starting to create our first spec, we need to add [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) to the `spec/rails_helper.rb` file.
+Add `require 'shoulda/matchers'` at the beginning of the file:

+{% highlight ruby %}
+# file: spec/rails_helper.rb
+# This file is copied to spec/ when you run 'rails generate rspec:install'
+ENV['RAILS_ENV'] ||= 'test'
+require File.expand_path('../../config/environment', __FILE__)
+# Prevent database truncation if the environment is production
+abort("The Rails environment is running in production mode!") if Rails.env.production? require 'spec_helper' require 'rspec/rails'
+# Add additional requires below this line.
+Rails is not loaded until this point!
+require 'shoulda/matchers'

+# ...
+{% endhighlight %}

-I will use [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) to test our models, specifying which database columns (and attributes) it should have.
+I will use the `shoulda-matchers` matchers to test our models, specifying which database columns (and attributes) it should have.
 I add also the matcher for the validation that the model is expected to have.

 {% highlight ruby %}
 # file: spec/models/customer_spec.rb